Walk into any Texas Roadhouse restaurant and you will see, smell and hear the very tangible culture of this remarkable company. In a word, it’s fun.

 Before I started this restaurant, I worked for others,” explains Taylor.
 “I did a lot of contests for employees and other crazy things in the store that I got in trouble for.
 Many times we had to hide stuff so that the people at the corporate office didn’t know I was doing fun things in the stores that cost money.
-So I said one day, if I get to open my own restaurant, I’m going to recognize and celebrate people the way I want to and not worry about somebody looking over my shoulder telling me I can’t do it.”
+So I said one day, if I get to open my own restaurant, I’m going to recognise and celebrate people the way I want to and not worry about somebody looking over my shoulder telling me I can’t do it.”

-“You have to formalize the recognition when you get to the size we are because you can’t go into every store and try to get people to get it,” says Taylor.
+“You have to formalise the recognition when you get to the size we are because you can’t go into every store and try to get people to get it,” says Taylor.
 “I can remember having an area manager come to me and say, ‘I found a way to save money at the openings.’
-He said, ‘We need to cut out all these crazy contests and things we do to recognize people.’
+He said, ‘We need to cut out all these crazy contests and things we do to recognise people.’
 And so I kept him in training an extra six weeks because he didn’t get it.”

-Formalizing recognition—standardizing the many contests, promotions and recognition occurring in hundreds of locations across the country, required a plan.
+Formalising recognition—standardising the many contests, promotions and recognition occurring in hundreds of locations across the country, required a plan.